 - Choose custom development.

 Both options have their benefits and drawbacks that depend on users’ needs and preferences.
-Let’s quickly take a look and define when and why you need to use each option for the online marketplace development.
+Let’s quickly take a look and define when and why you need to use each option to building a website like Airbnb.

 Considering the most popular solutions, we recommend you to pay attention to Sharetribe, RocketBazaar, Yo!Kart, CS-Cart, and Shopify.
-These platforms offer a wide range of functionality, so you can choose different solution options at any price.
+These platforms offer a wide range of functionality, so you can choose different solution options at any price while deciding how to build a website like Airbnb.
 Your marketplace information will be stored on the servers along with thousands of other websites.